cklit/BeogramAdaptor/README.md

 Connect your Wemos ESP32 S3 Mini board to your computer via USB, and go to https://espressif.github.io/esptool-js/ (you must use the Chrome browser).

 In the Program field, ensure that the Baudrate is set to 921600.
 Press **Connect**.
-Select your ESP32 (mine is called cu.usbmodem1101. but YMMV), and press Connect.
+Select your ESP32 (mine is called cu.usbmodem1101, but YMMV), and press **Connect**.

 Now a new field appears: **Flash Address**.
 In the right-hand side you can select a file.
 We need 4 lines filled out exactly as shown below.
 For each line, press **Add file.**